yvelikova/axway-open-docs/content/en/docs/container_topics/containers_docker_setup/docker_script_baseimage.md

 ---
-title: Step 4 Create base Docker image
+title: Step 4 - Create a base Docker image
-linkTitle: Step 4 Create base Docker image
+linkTitle: Step 4 Create a base Docker image
 date: 2019-09-18
+description:
+---
-description: To create a base Docker image containing an operating system and an API Gateway installation, use the `build_base_image.py` script.
+To create a base Docker image containing an operating system and an API Gateway installation, use the `build_base_image.py` script.
 This script builds a base API Gateway Docker image using an API Gateway7.8 Linux installer and a Docker image based on a standard or custom CentOS7 or RHEL7 operating system image.
----

 {{< alert title="Caution" color="warning" >}}Docker automatically downloads the latest CentOS or RHEL7 image, which may potentially contain security vulnerabilities.
 Axway is not responsible for any third-party base O/S images.
 You must ensure that all base O/S images are up-to-date and apply any security patches if necessary.{{< /alert >}}